AyanaZaire/git-interview-baseline/README.md

 ### About the `master` branch

 Notice that these commits are occurring in a linear sequence of events, almost like a timeline?
 Let's think of this "timeline" as a branch.
 Whenever you are committing your code in git, you are adding them on a timeline of code called a branch.
-The branch you are on at the start of any repository, your main timeline, is called master (or the master branch).
+The branch you are on at the start of any repository is called `master` (or the master branch), think of it as your "main timeline".

 ![Master Branch](https://dl.dropboxusercontent.com/s/v75as2cf6xr8n8a/2015-11-02%20at%2011.17%20AM.png)

-How do we confirm which branch we're on? `git status` will always tell you what branch you are on.
+How do we confirm which branch we're on? `git status` will always tell us what branch we're on.

 ```
 mission-critical-application $ git status